With the global economy resurrecting, private equity analyst jobs again seem to be the flavour of the season!

 How Much Time Will It Take for You to Get That Private Equity Job?

-As I have stated earlier in this article, a private equity interview time-frame is typically much lengthier as compared to candidate selection time frames with investment banks or hedge funds as the work at a private equity is very niche.
+As I have stated earlier in this article, a private equity interview time-frame is typically much lengthier as compared to candidate selection time frames with investment analysts or hedge funds as the f is very niche.

 There are definitely some exceptions like large private equity firms such as Blackstone and KKR who typically take quick decisions and their selection usually involves weeks instead of months.